dbrabon/file_adoption/README.md

 helpful during manual scans where higher batch sizes dramatically shorten the time it takes for results to appear.

+### Quick Scan Time Limit

+Manual scans start with a brief pass that runs for up to 25 seconds.
+If the scan takes longer it is converted to a background batch process.
+The duration can be adjusted by setting the `FILE_ADOPTION_SCAN_LIMIT` environment variable.

 ## Drush Scanning

 Scanning can also be performed from the command line.
 The `file_adoption:scan`